contaware/shell-docs-notes/README.md

 nosuffix=${var%%word}    # remove largest suffix match
 ```

-- Hint: place `word` in quotes to prevent glob characters in it from being used to match the content of `var`.
+- Hint: place `word` in quotes to prevent glob characters in it from being used to match the content of `var`

 #### tr (operate on character sets)